Optimal, hardware native decomposition of parameterized multi-qubit Pauli gates: Recursive Construction of Gate Decompositions

-Decompositions of multi-qubit gates into two-qubit gates have also been discussed in \cite{clinton_2021}.
+Decompositions of multi-qubit gates into two-qubit gates using the CNOT gates and single-qubit rotations are in cf. Figure\ref{fig:cnot_decomp} and have also been discussed in \cite{clinton_2021}.
 The error model introduced in that work is dependent on the strength of the coupling and therefore the goal is to approximate a three or four qubit gate by reducing the coupling strength at the cost of increasing the number of two-qubit gates implemented.
 Under such a model, the decomposed circuit misses the bound by one two-qubit gate.